Jamil Mezher

-Jamil Mezher (also transliterated from Arabic as Mazhar, full name Jamil Saleh Abdullah Mezher; جميل صالح عبد الله مزهر; born 16 July 1964), is a socialist Palestinian militant and the Deputy Secretary-General of the Popular Front for the Liberation of Palestine (PFLP), a Marxist–Leninist Palestinian nationalist organisation, since 2022.
+Jamil Saleh Abdullah Mezher (also transliterated from Arabic as Mazhar; جميل صالح عبد الله مزهر; born 16 July 1964) is a Palestinian socialist militant and the Deputy Secretary-General of the Popular Front for the Liberation of Palestine (PFLP), a Marxist–Leninist Palestinian nationalist organisation, since 2022.

 Biography

 Mezher was born in Gaza in 1964, to a family of refugees that settled in the Nuseirat refugee camp.
 He joined the PFLP in 1980, when he was 16 years old.
 He holds a bachelor's degree in administration.

 For his activities he was detained by Israeli forces twice, once in 1989, and once in 1992.
-He began rising through the ranks, and especially following the Gaza Civil War between Fatah and Hamas, he became a key part of restructuring the Front's administrative, political and organizational system in the Gaza strip.
-The PFLP at this time especially in Gaza fell into complete disarray and lost relevance, however, Mezher and others managed to cause a "renaissance" of the PFLP in Gaza by laying the foundations of the Front's organization and solidifying its structure.
-He eventually became the head of the PFLP in the Gaza strip.
-During the Gaza war of 2008–2009 he was the subject of an Israeli assassination attempt at Nuseirat where his home was targeted, which he survived.
+He began rising through the ranks, and especially following the Gaza Civil War between Fatah and Hamas, he became a key part of restructuring the Front's administrative, political and organizational system in the Gaza Strip.
+The PFLP at this time especially in Gaza fell into complete disarray and lost relevance; however, Mezher and others managed to cause a "renaissance" of the PFLP in Gaza by laying the foundations of the Front's organization and solidifying its structure.
+He eventually became the head of the PFLP in the Gaza Strip.

+During the Gaza war of 2008–2009, he was the subject of an Israeli assassination attempt at Nuseirat where his home was targeted, which he survived.
 He played a key part in organizing and establishing several civil societies and charities with leftist and progressive natures.
-During the Eighth National Congress of the Popular Front in May 2022 he was elected as the Deputy Secretary-General of the PFLP.
+During the Eighth National Congress of the Popular Front in May 2022, he was elected as the Deputy Secretary-General of the PFLP.
 He played an important role in organizing the PFLP in preparation for, and following the start of the Gaza war, and he left the strip a month before its start, for Syria.